 Few other printers offer such a large print volume.
-And at just around $400, the CR-10 is an exceptionally functional 3D printer, capable of super-sizing your average 3D printing needs.
+And hovering around the $400 mark, the Creality CR-10 is an exceptionally functional 3D printer capable of super-sizing your average 3D printing needs.

-The CR-10 is the work of Chinese firm Shenzhen Creality 3D Technology, a surprisingly transparent producer of 3D printers with a full roster that is easily viewable online (rather than shrouded behind total obscurity amid a muddy network of resellers).
+The Creality CR-10 3D printer is the work of Chinese firm Shenzhen Creality 3D Technology, a surprisingly transparent producer of 3D printers with a full roster that is easily viewable online (rather than shrouded behind total obscurity amid a muddy network of resellers).

-The CR-10 came about in the summer of 2016, following the short development of the Creality CR-7 and its evolution into the CR-8.
-The CR-10 boasts a similar design to its CR-8 predecessor, albeit with the control box integrated into the base and the X-axis rail jutting freely out into space.
+The Creality CR-10 3D printer came about in the summer of 2016, following the short development of the Creality CR-7 and its evolution into the CR-8.
+The Creality CR-10 boasts a similar design to its CR-8 predecessor, albeit with the control box integrated into the base and the X-axis rail jutting freely out into space.

-After sleuthing around the web to find whether the CR-10 is the source of this particular design that is catching all the heat these days (see Anet’s E10 and Hictop’s low-effort rebadging), it would appear so.
+After sleuthing around the web to find whether the Creality CR-10 is the source of this particular design.
 It’s rather difficult to keep up with these things when there are a dozen clones on the digital shelves of resellers.
-So it’s nice to know that you’re getting some sort of original thought with Creality’s CR-10.
+So it’s nice to know that you’re getting some sort of original thought with the Creality CR-10.

-On appearances alone, we find the Creality CR-10 to have quite the appealing figure.
+On appearances alone, we find the Creality CR-10 3D printer to have quite the appealing figure.
 There’s a stark simplicity to it, with clean black-coated aluminum rails everywhere, a plain 300 x 300mm glass print bed, and all of the brains neatly curtailed off to one side in a control box with mounted filament holder.
-It looks slim, prints big, and has mustard color go-faster stripes.
+The Creality CR-10 looks slim, prints big, and has mustard color go-faster stripes.

 But despite its slender frame, the Creality CR-10 is a big 3D printer.
 And we’re not just talking about its large build volume.
 This thing takes up more space in the All3DP print room than any other printer.
 “Hurr-hurr, no duh,” you may be thinking, “It prints big stuff, of course it’s a big printer”.
 But wait, hear us out.

 Zipping back and forth in only one dimension, the print head’s movement is constrained to the X-axis only.
 A rail held in place on both ends (unlike its predecessor mentioned above) is driven by a single lead screw on the lefthand side.
-The other end is stabilized on the opposite frame by fixed linear bearings and pulley secured in a track.
+The other end is stabilized on the opposite frame by fixed V wheels and pulley secured in a track.

 Seeing the Z-axis drive from only one side, you get the initial impression that it could be an area of weakness.
 With all the lifting done from one end, surely the other must sag under its own weight?

-We have been using the standard size machine for this review, but understand that the only difference between the varients is print bed size, meaning the contents of this review should largely cover the 400mm- and 500mm-cubed versions of the CR-10 as well.
+We have been using the standard size machine for this review, but understand that the only difference between the variants is print bed size, meaning the contents of this review should largely cover the 400mm- and 500mm-cubed versions of the Creality CR-10 as well.